-Usually when the DPM 2012 R2 console shows ‘Agent Not Reachable’ warning message and backup and synchronization do not happen, you need to check below points,
+Usually, when the DPM console shows ‘Agent Not Reachable’ warning and backup and synchronization do not happen, you need to check below points,

 Microsoft basically says only two reasons for it here.
-If you are sure that the above 4 settings/status are fine and meeting the requirement on protected virtual or physical computer, then possibly the below reason could be the culprit.
+If you are sure that the above 4 settings/status is meeting the requirement on a protected virtual or physical computer, then possibly the below reason is the culprit.

-How to Fix Agent Not Reachable in DPM 2012 R2 – In Untrusted Domain or Workgroup
+The Solution to Fix Agent Not Reachable in DPM

-This guide will not be explaining about how to configure backup with DPM in untrusted domain or workgroup environment.
+Here we are not going to explain how to configure backup with DPM in untrusted domain or workgroup environment.
 Basically you need to create a local user account on DPM server and protected computer to complete this task.
-You can follow this guide to setup the backup of virtual or physical machine in this case.
+You can follow this guide to set up the backup for a virtual or physical machine in this case.